 swiyu

-Swiyu is the mobile wallet app provided by the Confederation.
+swiyu is the mobile wallet app provided by the Confederation.
 Swiyu allows users to securely receive and manage their e-ID and other digital credentials as well as share these with a verifier via the web or in-person.
 In addition, the wallet retrieves and displays trust information (from the swiyu Base and Trust Registry).
 The swiyu wallet is developed by the FOITT as an Open Source component.
 In the future, the Confederation might extend the wallet with a Backup Service allowing holders to store backups on a state-provided infrastructure.

 e-ID Issuing Component